Government Affairs Committee

 - Daniel Eller, Eller Capital Partners

-- Holly Fraccaro, Home Builders Association of Durham, Orange & Chatham Counties
+- Holly Fraccaro, HBA of Durham, Orange & Chatham Counties

 - John Perry, Fidelity Bank